People prefer to stay away from investing due to one of the following reasons;

 Mutual funds in India are giving more than 20% growth PA, will I get similar returns from this fund?

-Chasing higher returns or looking to beat a certain market may require investing in assets which are more volatile and unnecessary.
+Chasing higher returns or looking to beat a certain market may require investing in assets that are more volatile and unnecessary.
 Instead, it would be wise to focus on your goals and determine your "Hurdle Rate or Personal Benchmark" and select appropriate investments.

 Personal Hurdle Rate is the minimum growth required to achieve your future goals; based on your current financial position, the investment horizon and some logical assumptions of future inflation and disposable income.